bc190200860/meeting/README.md

 * $ rails s

-* than open the browser and type http://localhost:3000/
+* then open the browser and type http://localhost:3000/